sul-dlss-deprecated/rialto-derivatives/README.md

 [![CircleCI](https://circleci.com/gh/sul-dlss/rialto-derivatives.svg?style=svg)](https://circleci.com/gh/sul-dlss/rialto-derivatives)

-This project contains Lambda functions that migrate data from Neptune to Solr and Postgres when an appropriately formatted SNS message is received.
+This project contains Lambda functions that migrate data from Neptune to Solr and Postgres when an appropriately formatted SQS message is received.
 In the RIALTO architecture these messages come from https://github.com/sul-dlss/rialto-trigger-rebuild when a full rebuild is needed or from https://github.com/sul-dlss/sparql-loader when a single entity needs to be updated.

 ## Running a lambda on localstack